 Some advanced users might consider “pinning” to a specific cloudflared version, meaning you’d manually download and install a particular version and prevent it from updating.

 In almost all production scenarios, the benefits of automatic updates security, new features, reduced maintenance far outweigh the perceived control of manual version management.
-Create recaptcha key v3
+Recaptcha privacy policy example

 Trust in the robust nature of cloudflared‘s auto-update mechanism and let it handle the heavy lifting.